-Passionate about ethnography, storytelling and research, Rosine Tchatchoua-Djomo is completing her doctoral degree at Wageningen University (NL) as an affiliate to the African Studies Centre Leiden at Leiden University, the Netherlands.
+Passionate about ethnography, storytelling and research, Rosine Tchatchoua-Djomo is completing her doctoral degree at Wageningen University (NL) as an affiliate to the African Studies Centre Leiden at Leiden University, and an external PhD candidate at Wageningen University, the Netherlands.
 Her research project articulates within the programme ‘Grounding Land Governance (GLG) – Land Conflicts, Local Governance and Decentralization in Post-Conflict Uganda, Burundi and South Sudan’.
 The GLG programme investigates how land governance evolves in post-conflict situations as an outcome of interactions between multiple stakeholders including governments, customary authorities, (inter)national NGOs and local people.
 It specifically looks at the interconnectedness between decentralization, relations of governance, authority, legitimacy, property rights, land conflict resolution and politics.

 Rosine’s research examines how (post-) conflict land tenure reform, decentralized land governance and land dispute resolution policies in Burundi are framed and implemented in a setting significantly affected by intractable ethno-political contention and legal pluralism.
 It analyses the Burundian land reform process and government’s efforts to establish effective decentralized land administration, land dispute resolution mechanisms, and to enhance the security of land rights of various social groups (returnees, internally displaced, women, others).
 This is achieved by scrutinizing the interplay between international donors, government officials, (inter)national NGOs, customary authorities, former refugees, IDPs and local people, using ethnographic methodology.